Alderbrook Resort & Spa: History

 Alderbrook was originally built by Henry Stumer, a Seattle business owner who had previously owned the Hotel Stumer in Union City (now Union, WA).
 Beginning in 1909, Stumer worked with friends from Seattle's Swedish Club to buy and develop beachfront property just east of Union City.
 Stumer bought three of the resulting lots from what became known as the Sunny Beach tract and built tent cabins consisting of frames covered in black and orange striped canvas.
-The cabins had no windows and no electricity, only a wood stove for heat and cooking.
+The cabins had no windows and no electricity, only a wooden stove for heating and cooking.
 The creek running through the property was used for refrigeration.
 There was no road when Alderbrook opened in 1913 so guests arrived by boat from Union City or on horseback.

 Stumer expanded Alderbrook over the next fourteen years to include a lodge and amphitheater, ten acres, and 600' of waterfront.
 In 1927, Stumer sold the Alderbrook Inn to Clara Eastwood and Jessie Mustard, two women from Seattle.
-Jessie Mustard soon married and sold her share to Eloise Flagg.
+Jessie Mustard soon married and sold her shares to Eloise Flagg.
 Eastwood and Flagg operated and maintained the Inn themselves and, having worked hard to put Alderbrook on the map, became known as the "Alderbrook Girls".

 In 1931 Eastwood and Flagg formed Alderbrook Inn, Inc. Under the corporation, they began purchasing adjacent land and by 1944 had grown Alderbrook to 360 acres.
 Alderbrook Center opened in 1941 featuring a soda fountain and sandwich shop, and in 1944 they opened the Flagwood gift shop, the Alderbrook Apparel Shop, and Alderbrook Beauty Shop.
 In 1945, they retired and sold the corporation to the Schafer family, owners of Schafer Logging and Lumber Company.
 Clara Eastwood retained the westernmost Sunny Beach lot where the Flagwood gift shop was located and built a cabin for herself.

 Schafer remodeled the Inn and added 21 vacation cottages next to the property and then sold the Inn to the Dickman Lumber Company.
 The Dickman's remodeled the Inn again in 1955 to add a cocktail lounge, rec hall, and service building.

-In 1959 Wes Johnson, a Hood Canal realtor from Hoodsportpurchased the Alderbrook Inn.
+In 1959 Wes Johnson, a Hood Canal realtor from Hoodsport purchased the Alderbrook Inn.
 Johnson quickly released redevelopment plans which included the addition of an indoor swimming pool, marina, 18-hole golf course, and 70-room hotel.
 To finance the redevelopment, Johnson began selling the vacation cottages individually.

 In 1964, construction began on the first nine holes of the golf course on the property up the hill from the Inn.
 Johnson announced additional plans for residential development around the golf course and an airfield, as well as an office building across the highway from the Inn to house the administrative offices for this upland development and his new Hood Canal Real Estate Company.

 By 1966 the floating dock, indoor swimming pool, and 9-hole golf course were completed, as well as the addition of 26 lanai guest rooms and 5 meeting rooms.